ArthurF23/Yahtzee/README.md

 I am really liking the ImGui header and as a beginner i'd recommend it, it's really easy to use.

 11/1/20: ImGui is having trouble with the building Debug so I won't be updating it anymore...
+It's something to do with the ImGui::PushStyleColor(); but I am unsure of how to fix it.